-What does Industrial Hygiene do?
+What Does Industrial Hygiene Do?

 Oversees Industrial Hygiene Programs for campus departments including Respiratory Protection Program, Indoor Air Quality (IAQ) and Hazard and Exposure Assessment Programs.
 Responds to Indoor Air Quality (IAQ) concerns, including odors, dust, mold, as well as physical hazards, such as noise and vibration.
-Provides respirator training & fit testing, hazard assessment consultations and personal exposure sampling for hazardous chemicals, and ventilation surveys.
+Provides respirator training and fit testing, hazard assessment consultations and personal exposure sampling for hazardous chemicals, and ventilation surveys.
 Maintains the IH monitoring and sampling equipment.

-Manager, Industrial Hygiene Program Neil Mansky
+Manager, Industrial Hygiene Program - Neil Mansky

-Lead & Asbestos Program Manager, Open Position
+Lead & Asbestos Program Manager - Josue Romero

-- Respiratory Protection Program
+- -Respiratory Protection

--Indoor Air Quality (IAQ) Program
+-Indoor Air Quality (IAQ)

--UCLA Confined Space Program (collaborator)
+-UCLA Confined Space (collaborator)

 - Indoor Air Quality (IAQ) Inspections

-All campus departments including employees, faculty/staff, students and visitors, except Health Systems buildings.
+- All campus departments including employees, faculty/staff, students and visitors, except Health Systems buildings.